T3gu1a/D-algebraic-functions/README.md

 # D-algebraic functions in Maple

+**Important note**: the package is being updated: a new subpackge, DalgSeq, is under construction.
+It will contains all commands for difference-algebraic sequences, including thre recent HoloToSimpleRatrec...
+Nice related paper coming soon!

 **NLDE** (NonLinear algebra and Differential/Difference Equations) is a [Maple](https://www.maplesoft.com/) package to work with D-algebraic functions.
 These are functions that satisfy algebraic differential equations (ADEs), i.e., differential equations that are polynomial in the independent variable and derivatives of the dependent variables.
 Some features for the difference case are bieng implemented.
 The package provides:

 - **unaryDalg**: for computing ADEs for rational expressions of a single D-algebraic function using elimination with Groebner bases.